-A careful examination of Figure 5 enables one to get more feeling and understanding about how the work with χMCF in a real process could look like: χMCF is a structured set which can be divided into several overlapping subsets.
+A careful examination of Figure 5 enables greater understanding about how the work with χMCF in a real process could look: χMCF is a structured set which can be divided into several overlapping subsets.
 Each subset contains a part of connection information which is of interest for a certain party, for instance simulation or planning.
 The intersection of all subsets contains information which is of interest for all other parties involved, e.g. coordinates and flange partners.